Table of Contents

 People report Vitamin B5 helps them focus better, they feel a profound increase in energy and concentration improves.

-Many people dealing with acne find their skin looks great.
+Many people dealing with acne find they have healthier looking skin.
 Acne is cleared within a few days to a few weeks of supplementing with pantothenic acid.

 Men and women find that supplementing with Vitamin B5 helps prevent hair loss.
 And if taken early enough may even help avoid hair turning prematurely gray.